sveltejs/kit/.changeset/sweet-ties-wonder.md

 '@sveltejs/adapter-node': patch
 ---

-Enforce the calculated server directory is actually a directory (compatibility with bundlers)
+fix: Enforce the calculated server directory is actually a directory (compatibility with bundlers)